danielhood/dlp/v2.0/schematics/eagle/vcf.lp.4p.24db/build-notes_vcf.lp.4p.24db-rev1.md

 ## Build Notes

-1. Cut traces to CUTOFF pot 2 and 3 on topside of board.
-These are crossed due to a board validation error and will be jumpered after component placement.
+1. Cut traces to the CUTOFF and CV ATT pot pins 2 and 3 on topside of board.
+These are crossed due to a bad pin mapping on the R-VAR device and need to be jumpered after component placement.

 2. Match the 4 PNP transistors (T3 - T6) feeding the LM13700N's.
 Not critical, but helps.

 3. Match the 2 NPN transistors (T1, T2).
 Again, not critical.

-4. Mask R16 as this will be populated after to add in a 5K to 10K trimmer in series.
-Using a single 30K 50K trimmer is also an option, eliminating the 20K series resistor.

-5. Note orientation of IC1.
+4. Note orientation of IC1.

-6. Note R12 and R25 are mis-labled!!
-R12 is really R25 and is 39K, and R25 is really R12 and is 27K.
+5. Note R12 and R25 are mis-labeled!!
+R12 is really R25 and is 39K, and R25 is really R12 and is 100K.

-7. Populate all components except pots and R16.
-Note that it may be useful to leave more height for the leads for T3 to bend to allow the placement of the Trimmer in R16.

-8. Insert center pot of multi-turn 5K or 10K Trimmer into top hole, bending up outer pins.
-Jumper the 20K/22K resistor into the top R16 hole and to the closest outer pin of the trimmer.
-This may bend T3 over a bit.
-OR -> Zenner diode pair for clipping from REZ pin 1 to 0v (CV pin 1).
+6. Populate C21 with only one lead through bottom hole, leaving second pin floating vertically.
+This will be jumpered to center pin of switch later.

+7. Populate remaining components except pots.

-9. Clip tabs off pots.
+8. Clip tabs off pots and place on board.

-10. Place pots.

-11. Jumper Cutoff pin 2 to R4 and Cutoff pin 3 to trimmer R1's pad directly below cutoff pin 2.
-This will likely be easier on the back of the board, just be sure to use low profile wire and solder welds.
+9. On the back of the board, jumper CUTOFF pot pin 2 to top lead of R4, and CUTOFF pot pin 3 to trimmer R1's pad directly below cutoff pin 2.

+10. On the back of the board, jumper CV ATT pot pin 2 to left pin of R3, and CV ATT pot pin 3 to left pin of CV IN.

+11. Solder the cathode of two 1N5232B Zenner diodes.
+On the top of the board, Connect this pair between RES (RV3) pin 1 and CV ATT (RV2) pin 1 (GND).

 12. Place ICs into sockets.

+13. Solder bridge the two left holes of RES BOOST.

+14. Attach panel, and mount switch and CV IN jack.

+15. Jumper center pin of switch to the floating pin of C12.
+Jumper bottom pin of switch (4 POLE) to the open C21 hole.

+16. Add a 20K resistor off of top pin of switch (2 POLE).
+Jumper the other resistor lead to the top of R26.

-13. Jumper panel mount CV jack and RES++ switch.
+17. Jumper panel mount CV jack to CV IN on board.

-14. Attach panel.
+18. Attach knobs.

 ## Calibration

+### BIAS, SYMM, ROUND Trimmers

+1. Attach scope to SINE OUT

+2. Adjust RATE and OFFSET to form a visible wave on the scope.

+3. Adjust ROUND to adjust the roundness of the top and bottom of sine wave.

+4. Adjust SYMM to adjust the symmetry of the top and bottom of sine wave.

+5. Adjust BIAS to center the sine wave over 0v.
+Check bias on both max and min of offset setting.
+Starting with min setting may be easier.
+If the transistors are not matched, you will not be able to get an even sine wave.

-### R1 Trimmer (FREQ INIT)
+### CV INIT Trimmer

-1. Set CUTOFF to 0, and RES to 0.
-Disable RES++.

-2. Apply a signal, ideally with a bass component, to the input.

-3. Monitor the output audibly, or with a frequency or amplitude scope.
+1. Attach scope to SINE OUT

+2. With OFFSET at mid range, adjust RATE so the scope shows several peaks on the screen.

+3. Set OFFSET to min.

-4. Adjust R1 to find the point just below where the filter output is audible.
+4. Adjust CV INIT just below the point where the sine wave is visible.

-### R16 Series Trimmer (Input Clipping)
+### MIN LVL Trimmer
-1. Set CUTOFF to max, and RES to 0.
-Disable RES++.

-2. Apply a full +10v/-10v triangle or saw wav to input (or whatever max amplitude you need to support), and a scope onto the output.

-3. Adjust R16 series trimmer until you see the top of the wav getting clipped.
-Back off the trimmer slightly.

-4. This avoids overdriving the LM13700N when the RES overdrives the input to control feedback.
-Without this, when the RES gets to a point (usually higher frequencies), the audio will drop out periodically.
-Clipping the input to the first LM13700 avoids this.
-The trimmer can be adjusted to always clip to provide some diode clipping for an overdrive effect, even for normal signals if desired!

-### Test Filter Stages

-The LM13700's are easily damaged (e.g. putting IC1 in the wrong orientation and powering on!).
-However, even in this state, the filter may sound like it's working, even though there may be a significant DC bias being applied at one stage of the filter, skewing the wave positive or negative.

-1. Set CUTOFF to max, RES to 0, disable RES++.

-2. Apply any input with a balanced DC.

-3. With a scope, observe the output of each of TL084 (IC3) outputs.

-If the wav is not DC balanced, one or both of the LM13700's likely needs to be replaced.
+1. Adjust RATE so that the LED flashes so you can see the on/off cycle in a reasonable amount of time.

+2. Adjust MIN LVL so that the LED shows the rise/fall in a balanced way.